Eventuous/docs/docs/application/app-service.md

 ## Application HTTP API

-The most common use case is to connect the application service to an HTTP API.
+The most common use case is to connect the command service to an HTTP API.

 Read the [Command API](./command-api) feature documentation for more details.